“The important thing is to participate”.

 In a word, to reach a healthy physical fitness level, it is necessary to listen to your body (which getting older usually makes more obligatory).
 Basically, you have to be able to rest when necessary and not push it too much when you feel the beginning of an injury.

-For those who do not feel able to physically handle the more aggressive hits in boxing, it is possible to turn to other martial arts such as Aikido, Karate, Thai Chi or Kendo.
+For those who feel unable to physically handle the more aggressive hits in boxing, it is possible to turn to other martial arts such as Aikido, Karate, Thai Chi or Kendo.

 33 years is the duration of the fabulous career of Roberto Duran for a final record of 103 wins and only 16 defeats.
 Roberto Duran has boxed at a high level from the age of 16 up until he was 50 years old!

-Floyd Mayweather is also an example of longevity and an undeniable proof of the possible success after 40 years, as evidenced by his last fight (against Irishman Conor Mcgregor).
+Floyd Mayweather is also an example of longevity, motivation, and an undeniable proof of the possible success after 40 years, as evidenced by his last fight (against Irishman Conor Mcgregor).
 He is undefeated in 50 professional matches.

 Hat’s off also belongs to Bernard Hopkins, an American boxer who won a world championship at the age of 49.
 He still remains today the oldest world champion in the history of professional boxing.